camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 An overview of the operation logs and their categories can be found at [User Operation Log]({{< ref "/user-guide/process-engine/history.md#glossary-of-operations-logged-in-the-user-operation-log" >}}).
 Authorization management is detailed in [Authorization Service]({{< ref "/user-guide/process-engine/authorization-service.md" >}}).

-# Custom WritableIdentityProvider
+# Custom WriteableIdentityProvider

-Custom implementations of the `WritableIdentityProvider` interface need to be adjusted to return the new type `IdentityOperationResult` for all CUD (Create, Update, Delete) operations.
+Custom implementations of the `WriteableIdentityProvider` interface need to be adjusted to return the new type `IdentityOperationResult` for all CUD (Create, Update, Delete) operations.
 This includes all interface methods except `createNewUser(String)`, `createNewGroup(String)` and `createNewTenant(String)`.

 In order to return an instance of this type, you can easily change a current implementation from